How To Overcome Aged Tickets And Get Rid of The Backlog?

 The reality is that aged tickets hurt us in many ways, from unhappy customers to frustrated teams.
 But, let’s not panic right away, there are some strategies that can help.

-In the next paragraphs, we’ll define what an aged ticket is, and we’ll present several ways to overcome the challenges they represent with the help of InvGate Service Desk.
+In the next paragraphs, we’ll define what an aged ticket is, and we’ll present several ways to overcome the challenges they represent with the help of InvGate Service Management.
 Plus, we will explore how to avoid the backlog building up in the future.

 Let’s go!